 Secret #4: Taking Care of Your Gut Helps You Handle Winter Challenges

-Supplementing with a high-quality probiotic like Hyperbiotics Immune supports your friendly flora so your mind, body, and spirit can soar through even the toughest winters.
-Targeted formulas such as women’s probiotics and those for mature adults, children, and even pets help you and your loved ones feel terrific despite plummeting temps.
-And once the climate in your microbiome is favorable, you’ll truly be able to thrive in any weather.
+Supplementing with a high-quality probiotic like Hyperbiotics Immune supports your friendly flora to help keep your mind, body, and spirit soaring through even the toughest winters.
+Targeted formulas such as women’s probiotics and those for mature adults, children, and even pets help you and your loved ones stay feeling terrific despite plummeting temps.
+And when the climate in your microbiome is favorable, you’ll truly be able to thrive in any weather.

 1.Xiao, R., Zhang, B., Dong, Y., Gong, J., Xu, T., Liu, J., & Xu, X. Z. (2013).
 A genetic program promotes C. elegans longevity at cold temperatures via a thermosensitive TRP channel.
 Cell, 4, 806–817.